MicrosoftDocs/defender-docs/defender-endpoint/android-whatsnew.md

 To update, users can use the following steps:

-> 1. On your work profile, go to Managed Play Store.
+1. On your work profile, go to Managed Play Store.

-> 2. Tap on the profile icon on the top right corner and select "Manage apps and device".
+2. Tap on the profile icon on the top right corner and select **Manage apps and device**.

-> 3. Locate MDE under updates available and select update.
+3. Locate Defender for Endpoint under updates available and select **Update**.

-> If you encounter any issues, [submit in-app feedback](android-support-signin.md#send-in-app-feedback).
+If you encounter any issues, [submit in-app feedback](android-support-signin.md#send-in-app-feedback).

 ## Microsoft Defender for Endpoint is now Microsoft Defender in the Play store